Get a Good Start in a New Leadership Position

 Learn to Master the Direct Leadership® Method

 Direct Leadership® is available in many learning formats.
-We recommend that you to start right away by taking the Direct Leadership® Online Program – Master the Leadership Deliverables which can be completed in 3-4 hours.
+We recommend that you to start right away by taking the online course Direct Leadership® - The Essential Leadership Deliverables which can be completed in 3-4 hours.
 Module 6 in the online program elaborates on how to implement the method.

 Keep Developing your Leadership

-When you have taken the Direct Leadership® Online Program and begun to implement the method, you may want to assess your skills by taking the Direct Leadership® Mastery Test and/or get a certified Direct Leadership® Facilitator to coach you.
+When you have taken the Direct Leadership® - The Essential Leadership Deliverables and begun to implement the method, you may want to assess your skills by taking the Direct Leadership® Mastery Test and/or get a certified Direct Leadership® Facilitator to coach you.